karansethia/NodeJS-for-Noobs/README.md

 With the http module, you can create an HTTP server that listens for requests and sends responses, or you can create an HTTP client that makes requests to other servers.

+## The Path module
+The path module in Node.js provides a way to work with file and directory paths.
+It can be used to parse, normalize, and join file paths, as well as to determine the relative location of one file to another.
+Some common methods of the path module include:
+ - basename(), which returns the last portion of a file path,
+ - dirname(), which returns the directory portion of a file path, and
+ - join(), which joins multiple parts of a file path together.
+ Additionally, the path module provides methods for working with file extensions, such as extname(), which returns the file extension of a file path, and parse(), which returns an object with properties representing the different parts of a file path.

+## The OS Module
+The os module in Node.js provides a way to interact with the underlying operating system.
+It provides a number of useful methods for retrieving information about the system, such as:

+- os.arch() returns a string identifying the operating system architecture for which the Node.js binary was compiled (e.g. 'x64' for a 64-bit system).
+- os.cpus() returns an array of objects containing information about each logical CPU core.
+- os.endianness() returns a string identifying the endianness of the CPU ('BE' for big-endian or 'LE' for little-endian).
+- os.freemem() returns the amount of free system memory in bytes.
+- os.homedir() returns the home directory of the current user.
+- os.hostname() returns the hostname of the operating system.

 ### Methods to recieve data in NodeJS
 In HTTP, the GET, POST, PUT, and DELETE methods are used to retrieve or modify data on a server.
 These methods are often used in conjunction with HTTP APIs and web applications.